jimd1989/crAPL/README.md

 # Implemented primitives

-## (λ (x ...) y ...)

-Scheme's normal lambda form can be represented with the Greek symbol, to make it more concise.
-This is nothing more than syntax sugar.

 ## (← x f . g)

 APL functions are either monadic (one argument) or dyadic (two).
 The ← form defines function `x` with two procedures `f` and `g`. `f` is applied to `x`'s argument in monadic cases, and `g` to `x`'s arguments in dyadic cases.
 If `g` is omitted, `x` is strictly a monadic function.